Skip to contents

 parallel

 (logical(1): FALSE) Whether to use parallel processing via foreach.
 See examples in arf::forge().
+Can be overridden in $sample() calls.

-(list) Additional passed to arf::adversarial_rf.
+Additional arguments passed to arf::adversarial_rf.

 Method sample()